Counterfactual Uncertainty Quantification of Factual Estimand of Efficacy from Before-and-After Treatment Repeated Measures Randomized Controlled Trials: A broader framework

 The attenuation can be quantified by the ETZ modeling principle in one special case where $ B $ stands for \textit{baseline}, the primary endpoint itself at first visit.
 In this case,

 noting the extra $ Var(E) $.

-We show below the presence of measurement error $ \prescript{_B}{}E $ or $ E $ in using \textit{baseline} or any other biomarker $ B $ score as a surrogate for the true patient effect $ Z $ causes \textit{attenuation} in estimating the regression coefficient of $ B $, which in turn can cause bias in estimating $Rx:C$ efficacy.
-While future ETZ research might mitigate this bias, for now we show estimated counterfactual efficacy is unbiased so long as efficacy is defined as ``on average''.
+We show below the presence of measurement error $ \prescript{_B}{}E $ or $ E $ in using \textit{baseline} or any other biomarker $ B $ score as a surrogate for the true patient effect $ Z $ causes \textit{attenuation} in estimating the regression coefficient of $ B $, which in turn can cause bias in estimating $Rx: C$ efficacy.
+While future ETZ research might mitigate this bias, for now we show that estimated counterfactual efficacy is unbiased provided that efficacy is defined as ``on average''.